Quant Trading & Research

 What does a QR do?

-A good breakdown of quantitative trading is here and the same author's PDF floating around from 2011 on algorithmic trading that he was forced to abandon upon signing NDAs.
+A good breakdown of quantitative research/trading is here and the same author's PDF floating around from 2011 on algorithmic trading that he was forced to abandon upon signing NDAs.
 Note that he doesn't agree anymore with his old notes they should just be a curious read and none of the recommendations for mental math or anything else followed.

-I have witnessed most of their time is spent in meetings presenting to senior risk committees and the longer the strategy the more planning and meetings.
 During this time there's a ton of other work to do that's where you come in as the lackey assistant or trainee researcher.

 What does an 'assistant' QR do?